My Banner

 THE REVOLUTIONARY GUILLOTINE - 1792

 These guillotines were all of similar construction using Tobias Schmidt's principles but maybe not his actual design.
 They are usually referred to today as "The 1792 Model Guillotine".
 Due to the large number of these guillotines manufactured during the years of the great Terror (1793-1794), several machines from this early batch have survived to this day.
 Among the surviving “1792” machines are the ones displayed in museums in Venlo (Netherlands), Liege and Brugge (Belgium), as well as one stored in Musée national d'histoire et d'art in Luxembourg.
+This guillotine represents one of the best preserved examples of a 1792 machine.

-The picture on the left shows the typical design of an early 1792 machine.
-The vertical posts are 3.7 to 4.5 meters tall and made of oak.
-The grooves for the blade are carved into the wood and are not lined.
+The vertical posts were 3.7 to 4.5 meters tall and made of oak.
+The grooves for the blade were carved into the wood and are not lined.
 The boards for locking the head in place (the “lunette”) were also made of oak and had no metal liner as on later machines.
-Only the front rails covering the lunette tracks were made of iron.
+Even the lunette tracks were just carved grooves in the wood.
 There was no mechanism to hold the lunette open or to lock it in place when closed.
 The front and rear support braces were also made of wood and were pinned in place with dowels making the machine very difficult to disassemble.
 The bascule (teeter board) was shorter than on the modern machine but tilted and slid forward as on the newer version.
 The slide mechanism was made up of a wood carriage traveling in wood grooves.
 The triangular blade was secured to a heavy oak block which traveled up and down in the post grooves.
 The blade was hoisted up with a rope running over two small pulleys lodged in slots within the top crossbar.
-The visible asymmetry in the crossbar is the result of a pulley being fitted within the right overhang.
-Once aloft the mouton could be locked via a steel linkage mounted on the left post.

 A release handle held down one end of a connecting rod.
 The other end of the rod was linked to a steel pivot arm at the top of the left post.
 This pivot arm extended under a fixed horizontal steel bar secured to the back of the mouton.
 When the handle was released from the post the pivot arm tilted and the blade fell to the end of the wooden grooves then stopped rather abruptly.
 The shortcoming of this design must have become apparent rather quickly.
 There are reports of stuffing the grooves with fabric or leather to cushion the fall.
 The wood-on-wood slides in the bascule and cutting assembly also caused problems resulting in recommendation to the executioners to grease the tracks with tallow on a regular basis.